 A Java Content Repository is a Content Repository that abides by the JSR-170 API, independent of the actual implementation.
-Usually, a repository is efficiently a combination of a Web application (that offers JSR-170 complaint API and temporary data storage in the form a session) and also a Persistence Manager (this includes a persistent data storage, such as a file system or a database).
+Usually, a repository is efficiently a combination of a Web application (that offers JSR-170 compliant API and temporary data storage in the form of a session) and also a Persistence Manager (this includes persistent data storage, such as a file system or a database).

-Apache Sling is a Web Application framework that has been centric with content applications using an available Java Content Repository as like Apache Jackrabbit or CRX in order to store and retrieve content.
-Few important points about Sling are mentioned below.
+3. Apache Sling is a Web Application framework that has been centric with content applications using an available Java Content Repository like Apache Jackrabbit or CRX in order to store and retrieve content.
+A few important points about Sling are mentioned below.

-CQ Workflow Engine is an easy to use and powerful process engine running on a CQ5 platform.
+6. CQ Workflow Engine is an easy-to-use and powerful process engine running on a CQ5 platform.
 There is a provision for a Java API and RESTful HTTP interface for the required access by applications outside of the platform.
 Within this framework itself, all the requests for generating or publishing content will be managed including approvals and sign-offs.

-CQ Components provides the required logic in rendering the actual content.
-It includes both templates and components such as Image, Text, Column control and others.
+7. CQ Components provide the required logic in rendering the actual content.
+It includes both templates and components such as Image, Text, Column control, and others.
 Components are actually a set of widgets.

-CQ Widgets are the building block elements that are used to implement specific user function, often with the editing of content, and also include dialogs, buttons, radio-boxes, etc.
+8. CQ Widgets are the building block elements that are used to implement specific user functions, often with the editing of content, and also include dialogs, buttons, radio-boxes, etc.

 AEM Developer tools come in handy when you have the Eclipse IDE installed for Java EE developers.
 The supported IDE amongst the various IDEs that Eclipse supports is, Eclipse Kepler or newer.
 With the AEM Developer tools, a developer will be able to: